Gray-Stone/SysNotes/Use Systemd.md

 The `Accept=yes` option seems to affect a huge difference on executable use-case.
 Should be chosen carefully.

+A note from the (accept manual entry)[https://www.freedesktop.org/software/systemd/man/systemd.socket.html#Accept=]
+>For IPv4 and IPv6 connections, the REMOTE_ADDR environment variable will contain the remote IP address, and REMOTE_PORT will contain the remote port.
+This is the same as the format used by CGI.
+For SOCK_RAW, the port is the IP protocol.

 man page https://www.man7.org/linux/man-pages/man5/systemd.socket.5.html

 Passing of the socket have two mode (within `Accept=yes`).
 Pass down the fd of the socket, program need to use `sd_listen_fds()` to check for it.
 Or use `inetd` style where stdin and stdout is used.

+### C++ executable as the socket unit's target

+These steps are needed for using `sd_listen_fds()` to check how many sockets are passed, and use `SD_LISTEN_FDS_START` to know the starting file descriptor:

+`#include <systemd/sd-daemon.h>` this library is needed, which is installed from `sudo apt install libsystemd-dev`.
+In addition, in CMakeList, `target_link_libraries( ${TARGET} -lsystemd` this `-lsystemd` item is needed for linker to find the library.

+However, when running in `Accept=yes` mode, these are not necessary.
+You will always only get 1 file descriptor.
+Also the `SD_LISTEN_FDS_START` is actually hard coded to 3 `#define SD_LISTEN_FDS_START 3`.
+This mean if you know what you are doing. you can skip all these and just use file descriptor 3.

 ## Stop your unit in expected way